Two Countries: Production

 Originally, the film was entitled Canadian Tharavu, but this was later changed to "2 Countries" in August 2015.
 Principal photography started in July 2015 in Canada by CanEast Films Ottawa (Biju George and Satheesh Gopalan) ., Nepean MPP Lisa MacLeod and Ottawa Film Commission actively helped the Team.
 Team Fondly remembers Lisa's help all through during the shoot.
-About 80 per cent of the film was shot in Ottawa at locations like ByWard Market, Rideau Canal, Almonte, Manotick, Brockville and Niagara Falls.
-Filming in Canada was completed on 6 August 2015.
-A large part of the film was shot in Ottawa, Montreal and a song sequence was filmed at Niagara Falls, becoming the second Malayalam film that shot Niagara, after I. V. Sasi directed Ezham Kadalinakkare in 1979.
-Filming took place over the course of a month.
-The second schedule for filming held in Kochi, Kerala.
+About 80 per cent of the film was shot in Ottawa at locations like ByWard Market, Rideau Canal, Almonte, Manotick, and Brockville.
+The filming in Canada was completed on 6 August 2015.
+A large part of the film was shot in Ottawa, Montreal, and a song sequence was filmed at Niagara Falls, becoming the second Malayalam film that was shot in Niagara, after I. V. Sasi directed Ezham Kadalinakkare in 1979.
+The filming took place over the course of a month.
+The second schedule held in Kochi, Kerala.
 The filming was finished in November 2015.Namitha Pramod signed into play second female lead but was replaced by Isha Talwar.

 Release

-The film was released in Kerala on 25 December 2015 in the Christmas day.
-It released in theatres outside Kerala from 22 January 2016, and released in 63 screens in the United Kingdom on 29 January.
+The film was released in Kerala on 25 December 2015 in the Christmas Day.
+It was released in theatres outside Kerala on 22 January 2016 and in 63 screens in the United Kingdom on 29 January.